 Location: Miriam School, 501 Bacon Avenue, Webster Groves, MO 63119

 Certified special education teachers and reading specialists provide instruction for all academic camps.
-All academics are provided in a 6:1 group setting unless otherwise indicated.
+Unless otherwise specified, all academic camps are provided in a 6:1 camper to staff group setting.

-Designed for travelers entering grades 4-8.
-Campers learn strategies for organization, initiation, memory, focus, and study skills needed to improve academics.
+Designed for campers going into grades 4-8, this camp teaches strategies to help with organization, initiation, memory, focus, and study skills.
 Each camper will take home a strategy book.

 SOCIAL SKILLS CAMPS

-Certified teachers, counselors, therapists, and other licensed professionals teach social skills camps.
-Research-based curriculum teaches campers social skills through direct instruction and fun activities.
-Unless specified, camps are provided in a 6:1 group setting.
+Certified teachers, counselors, therapists, and other licensed professionals facilitate social skills camps.
+A research-based curriculum teaches campers social skills through direct instruction and themed activities.
+Unless specified, all social skills camps are provided in a 6:1 camper to staff group setting.

 HOW TO APPLY

-Limited need-based scholarships are available on a first-come-first-served basis for families with an Adjusted Gross Income of less than $80,000.
-Click on the scholarship link on the Summer Camp page at www.miriamstl.org to apply.
-Required financial documentation must be included in order to be considered for scholarships.
-Miriam also is a vendor for DMH and accepts EMAP funds for select summer camps.
+Limited need-based scholarships are available on a first come, first served basis for families with an Adjusted Gross Income of less than $80,000.
+Click here for scholarship application.
+Families must include financial documentation for consideration of scholarships.
+Miriam is a Department of Mental Health and Regional Center vendor and accepts EMAP funds for select summer camps.

-A $250 deposit per camp is due when a child is accepted to camp.
-Deposits are nonrefundable after April 30, 2021.
-To secure a camper’s spot, all camps must be paid in full by May 1, 2021.
-Those not paid in full may result in loss of a camper’s placement.
-Due to small camp ratios, switching camps or sessions and refunds will not be available after April 30.
+When Miriam accepts a child to camp, a $250 deposit per camp is due.
+Deposits are non-refundable after April 29, 2022.
+To secure a camper’s spot, all camps must be paid in full by April 29, 2022.
+Those not paid in full may result in the loss of a camper’s placement.
+Due to small camp ratios, switching camps or sessions and refunds will not be available after April 29, 2022.